amarasovic/interpretability-literature/README.md

 ## Perspectives

 Doshi-Velez and Kim.
-[Towards A Rigorous Science of Interpretable Machine Learning]. arxiv 2017.
+[Towards A Rigorous Science of Interpretable Machine Learning](https://arxiv.org/abs/1702.08608). arxiv 2017.

 Lipton.
 [The Mythos of Model Interpretability](https://arxiv.org/abs/1606.03490).
 In *WHI 2016*.